Tropical, warm, colorful, and a low-key vibe is just a bit about what’s waiting for you in Granada, Nicaragua.

 - Our Favorite Day Trips + Weekend Adventures

 It’s not really a thing to do, but you have to understand that Granada’s essence is just captivating.
-It’s a warm and colorful city with colonial roots stretching back from 1524 that can be described as “chill”, “low-key”, and “relaxing” … not bad for the city you’ll be living in, right?
+It’s a warm and colorful city with colonial roots stretching back from 1524 that can be described as “chill”, “low-key”, and “relaxing”, so head to other places for a high-adventure weekend.
 The climate is warm, so between the colorfully painted streets you’ll find swaying palm trees and big open squares and walking streets to explore.

 Like we mentioned before, enjoying the vibe isn’t really something you can cross off a bucket list but it’s an essential part of experiencing Granada — so, go out, walk around the neighborhoods, feed the pigeons, people watch, and just explore to uncover all the gems hiding in this part of Nicaragua.